mobilemind/fyi-bookmarklets/README.md

 ## Source Code Notes
 Source code is available as text files for each bookmarklet.
 The JavaScript was written to be as small as practical when URL-encoded.
 Sorry if it isn't easy to read.
-The version number is embedded in the `void()` call at the end of the code in version 1.9 and later.
+The version number is embedded in the `void'code'` call at the end of the code in version 1.9 and later.

 ## Version Notes
 Inspired by